-MTH 4212 Senior Seminar An independent research project arranged between a senior mathematics student and an instructor to provide intensive study in a particular area of interest on a topic approved by the mathematics faculty.
+MTH 4212 Senior Seminar An independent research project arranged between a senior Mathematics student and an instructor to provide intensive study in a particular area of interest on a topic approved by the Mathematics faculty.
 The course includes a definition of goals appropriate for the advanced student, ways of attaining those goals and means of measuring progress.
-Successful completion of this project is a requirement for graduation.
+Successful completion of this project is a requirement for the Mathematics major.